VerdantFox/blog_posts/posts/0015_async_python/async_python.md

 (18, 'Pidgeot'), (19, 'Rattata'), (20, 'Raticate')]
 ```

-And here's a video showing the code executing in real time with color:
+And here's a video showing the code executing in real-time with color:

 08_WEB_ASYNC_VIDEO_MEDIA

-Notice how the code kicks off all the "Download" steps first, some time passes, and then all the "Retrieved" responses come back out of order.
+Notice how the code kicks off all the "Download" steps, some time passes, and then all the "Retrieved" responses come back out of order.
 What code did we change?

-First, we changed any function that needs `await` **I/O-bound** work into a **coroutine function** by slapping an `async` to the front of it. `async def download_pokemon_list` becomes our coordinating async **coroutine function** and `async def download_single_pokemon` is an another **coroutine function**.
+First, we changed any function that needs `await` **I/O-bound** work into a **coroutine function** by slapping an `async` to the front of it. `async def download_pokemon_list` becomes our coordinating async **coroutine function** and `async def download_single_pokemon` is another **coroutine function**.

 ```python
 results = asyncio.run(download_pokemon_list_gather())